slyfox1186/script-repo/README.md

 wget -qO ssh-keys.sh https://ssh-keys.optimizethis.net; bash ssh-keys.sh
 ```

-## Add Copy as Path to Windows Context Menu
+## Add Copy as Path to Windows context menu
   - **Steps to install**
     1. **Run cmd.exe as administrator**
     2. **Paste the first command below into cmd.exe and press enter to execute**